 I love to find a good deal, don’t you?
 Going to thrift stores and buying a lamp for $1 or using a coupon I got in the mail gives me a rush of serotonin that not much else will—I just really like saving money.

 If you’re reading this roundup of the best budget ellipticals, I assume you would like to know what’s the best elliptical for the price too!
 Hi, fellow bargain shopper!
-Below, I’ll guide you through some of my favorite ellipticals on the market that are budget-friendly and tell you exactly why I’d recommend them.
-I’ve tried so many ellipticals (both expensive and inexpensive) and know what you need to look for to make a smart purchase.
-Let’s dive in.
+Below, I’ll guide you through some of the best ellipticals on the market that are budget-friendly and tell you exactly why our team recommends them.

 6 Best Budget Ellipticals